sohamMl/FinalYearProject/README.md

 # FinalYearProject
 A project about emotion detection.
+Get the database from google drive and put it in data (data/DREAMER.mat)